mattrussi/gitlab-com-runbooks/docs/customersdot/overview.md

 customers.gitlab.com is the site where GitLab customers can manage their subscription(s) for GitLab.com.

+For all availability issues see the **[escalation process for incidents or outages](https://about.gitlab.com/handbook/engineering/development/fulfillment/#escalation-process-for-incidents-or-outages)**.

 ### Production and Staging

 The production and staging environments reside in Google Cloud projects.